diagrams/diagrams-doc/manual/diagrams-manual.rst

    design is greatly appreciated!

 Any diagram can be given a name with the `named` function.
-The local origin and bounding function of the diagram will be associated with the name, and they will be tracked as the diagram is incorporated into other larger diagrams and transformed.
+The local origin and envelope of the diagram will be associated with the name, and they will be tracked as the diagram is incorporated into other larger diagrams and transformed.